Content updated March 2026

 Can I Still File Late?

-✅ File your current or past Modelo 210 returns easily
+• File current and past Modelo 210 returns

 Q: I’ve never filed Modelo 210.
 Will I get in trouble?

-Q: I only rent for 1–2 months a year.
-Do I really need to file?
+Q: I only rent for a short period each year.
+Do I need to file?

 Q: Can I file for previous years?

 Possibly.
-Spain participates in international tax data sharing, especially within the EU.
+Spain exchanges financial and tax data internationally, especially within the EU.

 Final Thoughts